Brush Cherry Bonsai Care Guide

 Eugenia myrtifolia – which has been reclassified by some botanical authorities as Syzygium paniculatum – is a subtropical group of evergreen shrubs known as Brush Cherry.
 Many cultivars are natives of temperate and rainforest regions of eastern Australia.
 In their natural environment some varieties will grow to upwards of 30 feet in height, and they are commonly used as ornamental garden trees in warm climates such as Florida and Hawaii.
 There are several types that are suitable for bonsai, including Australian Dwarf Brush Cherry and Teenie Genie.

 The foliage is dark green and glossy, with the leaves measuring at approximately three inches in length and growing ovate, in pairs.
 New growth is tinged with a vibrant red color.
 This plant may produce small, white, puffy blooms and red berries, which are edible in some varieties.
-The bark on most types is reddish, rough, and flaky.
+The bark on most types of Brush Cherry bonsai is reddish, rough, and flaky.

 This evergreen loves heat in the summer and temperatures between 46-68° F in winter.
 Eugenia does not prefer a lot of temperature fluctuation or drafts and should not be exposed to temperatures below 40° F. This plant can be grown indoors, or placed outdoors in summertime in full sun to partial shade, especially in hotter climates.
 It is fairly adaptable and will grow well in indirect or direct light.
 Hot afternoon sun can burn the leaves, particularly when the light is magnified through a window.
 Direct morning sun is ideal due to its mild intensity.